API Overview

 POST /events

-Submit a reputation event for a user on your platform.
+Submit a participation event for a user on your platform.
 Creates the user record automatically if they don't exist yet.

 POST /resolve